Borda count: Effect of irrelevant candidates

 But now suppose that two additional candidates, further to the right, enter the election.

 The counting table expands as follows:

 The entry of two dummy candidates allows B to win the election.

-This example bears out the comment of the Marquis de Condorcet, who argued that the Borda count "relies on irrelevant factors to form its judgments" and was consequently "bound to lead to error".
+Similar examples led the Marquis de Condorcet to argue that the Borda count is "bound to lead to error" because it "relies on irrelevant factors to form its judgments".

 Other properties

 There are a number of formalised voting system criteria whose results are summarised in the following table.

-Simulations show that Borda has a high probability of choosing the Condorcet winner when one exists, in the absence of strategic voting and with all ballots ranking all candidates.
+Simulations show that Borda has a high probability of choosing the Condorcet winner when one exists, in the absence of strategic voting and with ballots ranking all candidates.

-Counting of ties
+Equal ranks

-Several different methods of handling ties have been suggested.
+Several different methods of handling tied ranks have been suggested.
 They can be illustrated using the 4-candidate election discussed previously.

-Tournament-style counting of ties

-Tournament-style counting can be extended to allow ties anywhere in a voter's ranking by assigning each candidate half a point for every other candidate he or she is tied with, in addition to a whole point for every candidate he or she is strictly preferred to.

-In the example, suppose that a voter is indifferent between Andrew and Brian, preferring both to Catherine and Catherine to David.
-Then Andrew and Brian will each receive 2 points, Catherine will receive 1, and David none.
-This is referred to as "averaging" by Narodytska and Walsh.